 - The Securities Commission Act of 1993

-This act gives powers to the Securities Commission Malaysia, to license and regulate businesses dealing in securities.
+The Securities Commission Act of 1993 (including latest updates in 2017) gives powers to the Securities Commission Malaysia, to license and regulate businesses dealing in securities.

 - The Money Changing Act of 1998

-The Money Changing Act of 1998 is mainly concerned with the licensing and regulation of any money-changing business by the responsible commission.
-This is the act that outlines the regulations that forex brokers who wish to operate in Malaysia should strictly abide by.
+The Money Changing Act of 1998 (pdf) is mainly concerned with the licensing and regulation of any money-changing business by the responsible commission.
+This is the act that outlines the regulations that Forex brokers who wish to operate in Malaysia should strictly abide by.
 It is this act that also outlines that the Foreign Exchange trade is not regulated directly by Bank Negara Malaya.
 The central bank, BNM, regulates the Malaysian Ringgit and also issue licenses to money-changing businesses without regulating the trade itself.